 Fix Notifications Not Working on Samsung S23(Plus), S23Ultra

 Imagine a day without Notification Alerts?
-By the end of the day, you’ll realize how many important tasks, emails, and updates, you have missed completing; that’s how much we rely on the phone and internet, to be honest.
-Notifications not working on Samsung S23 Ultra, S23, S23 Plus could be happening for countless reasons, but fortunately with very few troubleshooting tips you can get the notifications working.
+By the end of the day, you’ll realize how many important tasks, emails, Voicemails, and updates you have missed completing; that’s how much we rely on the phone and the internet, to be honest.
+Notifications not working on Samsung S23 Ultra, S23, and S23 Plus could be happening for countless reasons, but fortunately, with very few troubleshooting tips, you can get the notifications working.

 While the problem might be related to a particular app or the system itself, here’s how to rectify the notification issue on Samsung S23.